 If the Jeans Fiasco Isn't Enough…

 Yeah… the jeans saga is pretty huge.
-But that’s not where my fashion disaster ends.
-I also have a few super cute, casual dresses in my closet that I’ve NEVER worn.
+But that's not where my fashion disaster ends.
+I also have a few super cute, casual dresses in my closet that I've NEVER worn.
 Why?
-Is it because I have money to toss to the wind?
+Could it be I have money to toss to the wind?
 Certainly not.
 Is it because they are out of style?
 No. Is it because they are too big or too small?
 Nope.
-Mainly it’s because I feel weird in a dress.
-I just never feel like I “get it right”.
-While other women my age (40’s) are walking around in cute t-shirt dresses and classic sundresses — I can’t pull it off.
-I feel fat or I feel like “it’s just not me” or the shoes I’m wearing don’t look right with it.
-Oh I could go on and on…. but ultimately, it was money wasted.
+Mainly it's because I feel weird in a dress.
+I've just never felt like I “get it right”.
+While other women my age (40's) are walking around in cute t-shirt dresses and classic sundresses — I can't pull it off.
+I feel fat or I feel like “it's just not me” or the shoes I'm wearing don't look right with it.
+Oh, I could go on and on…. but ultimately, it was money wasted.

 Damn Those Pinterest Cuties!

-Actually I should be thanking all those women on Pinterest that model their clothes.
+Actually, I should be thanking all those women on Pinterest that model their clothes.
 Several are in my age bracket.
 I admit… at first I was annoyed as hell seeing all these women look SO adorable, cool, put-together and obviously, way more fashion-savvy than I could ever be.
 Insert HUGE sigh!
 I even looked over a Stitchfix review or two that others had posted.